bivex/Masma/README.md

 ### Control flow step types

 The domain and renderer define the following step types.
-Six are fully produced by the MASM extractor; three have no clean structural mapping in MASM assembly.
+Eight are fully produced by the MASM extractor; three have no clean structural mapping in MASM assembly.

 | Step type | Status | Notes |
 |---|---|---|